-The Main Street Fairness Act
+The History of the Main Street Fairness Act—Where Is It Now?

-But the name is actually a little deceiving.
-This federal bill doesn’t make anything fairer for the average Joe.
-What it does do is attempt to level the playing field between online retailers and storefront retailers by making online retailers collect sales taxes.
+The Main Street Fairness Act.
+The name has a great ring to it, but it's actually a little deceiving because this federal bill was never intended to make anything fairer for the average Joe.
+What it did attempt to do was level the playing field between online retailers and storefront retailers by making online retailers collect sales taxes.

 The History of Online Sales Taxes